 Conclusion

-Sometimes, your iPhone or iPad requires a passcode after factory reset.
+Sometimes, your iPhone/iPad asking for passcode after factory reset.
 And people get confused about what to do.
-So, the above-mentioned methods will help you in one way or the other when your iPhone or iPad is still asking for Passcode after factory restore .
-Out of the four methods, PassFab iPhone Unlocker is the best as it provides you with all the necessary steps and features to get rid of any such issue.
+So, the above-mentioned methods will help you in one way or the other when your iPhone or iPad is still asking for Passcode after factory restore.
+Out of the four methods, PassFab iPhone Unlock is the best as it provides you with all the necessary steps and features to get rid of any such issue.
 So, make sure that you use this tool and make reset look more easy.

 COMMENT